Photograph of the table set up in the studio for supper

 Majolica china still in the studio today

-, the nurse during these years, and I would get supper ready.
-Much of the work was actually done during the earlier part of the day.
-The long table under the studio clock would be moved out into the middle of the room and the place settings arranged with Majolica plates from his collection.
+The long cherry table under the studio clock would be moved out into the middle of the room and the place settings arranged with Majolica plates from his collection.
 He usually used the old bone-handled knives and forks which once belonged to one of his grandmothers.
 (These still remain in a studio drawer.)
 I never knew which grandmother.
 Lena and I were always included in the seating for the meal along with the guests and Uncle Rob.
 There was always an antique caster set in the center of the table to hold the salt, pepper, oil, vinegar etc. And there was always an Oriental incense burning in one of his several heavy metal Chinese incense burners.
 One of these still remains on the table beneath the studio clock.
 All of the wall mounted candles would be lighted as well as those on the fireplace mantel.

 The fireplace in the studio where dinner was cooked